HenrikBengtsson/jottr.org-blogdown/content/post/2020-11-04-have-trust-in-the-future.md

 > R is an ecosystem.
 It is not a language.
 The language is the little bit on top.
 You come for the ecosystem - the books, all of the questions and answers, the snippets of code, the quality of CRAN. ...
 The quality assurance that CRAN brings ... we don't have that in any other language that I know of.

 Without the above technical and social ecosystem, I believe the quality of my own R packages would have been substantially lower.
-Regardless how many unit tests I would write, I would never be able to achieve the same amount of validation that the full R ecosystem brings to the table.
+Regardless of how many unit tests I would write, I could never achieve the same amount of validation that the full R ecosystem brings to the table.

 When you use the [future framework for parallel and distributed processing](https://cran.r-project.org/package=future), it is essential that it delivers a corresponding level of correctness and reproducibility to that you get when implementing the same task sequentially.
 Because of this, validation is a _top priority_ and part of the design and implementation throughout the future ecosystem.
-Here is an overview how it is validated:
+Below, I summarize how it is validated:

 * All the essential core packages part of the future framework, **[future]**, **[globals]**, **[listenv]**, and **[parallelly]**, implement a rich set of package tests.